aitanagoca/IRWA_2023/README.md

 ## Output Part 1 (Text Processing)

-The output of the last part of the Text Processing COde is a dictionary where the keys are all the docs name (with doc_xxx format) of the tweets and, for each key, the value is another dictionary with the data of the tweet.
+The output of the last part of the Text Processing Code is a dictionary where the keys are all the docs name (with doc_xxx format) of the tweets and, for each key, the value is another dictionary with the data of the tweet.
 An example of a key-value pair from the output dictionary would be the following:

 {'ID': 1575164742859378689,
  'Tweet': 'Whether you are visiting Nigeria or you living in Nigeria, we understand the importance of information; we know that a lot of our customers sometimes are looking for ideas of where to go and spend their leisure.\n#WelcomeToIndonesia_NCTDREAM #logistics #usa #UkraineRussiaWar #uk https://t.co/T3I9gNVpne',